axinterop/analyze-hex/README.md

 # Hex (position analyzer)
 The project was done as a part of my university study.
-Its main objective was to exercise implementing graphs and DFS algorithm.
+Its main objective was to exercise graphs implementation and DFS algorithm.
 The program itself accepts ASCII drawn hex board (see [Examples](#Examples)) of different sizes (from 1x1 to 11x11), analyzes it and produces output based on query provided "below" the board.

 # Input